-Paula Patrice M. Dela Cruz, Keith Elgin E. Caasi and Rio E. Abrenica, fourth-year BSBA major in Marketing Management students of the College of Commerce and Business Administration, bagged the championship in the University of the Philippines Junior Finance Association (UPJFA) Venture 2015 last August 8 at the Asian Institute of Management.
+Paula Patrice M. Dela Cruz, Keith Elgin E. Caasi and Rio E. Abrenica, fourth-year Marketing Management students of the College of Commerce and Business Administration, bagged the championship in the University of the Philippines Junior Finance Association (UPJFA) Venture 2015 last August 8 at the Asian Institute of Management.
 Venture 2015 is dubbed as the biggest competition for entrepreneurs, and participants were given the opportunity to pitch their business idea or existing business.

 There were 140 groups during the first elimination, which was trimmed down to twelve and then six.
 The final six groups were given 6 minutes each to deliver a presentation about their business plan.
 The judges were: Mr. Mark Yu, CFA, President and CFO of SEAOIL, President of Novel Capital, Inc.; Ms. Cristalle Belo, Managing Director of Belo Medical Group and Belo Essentials; Mr. Patrick Pasengco, Co- founder of the Philippine Vending Corporation; Ms. Sheila Ramos, Chairperson of GSEA Philippines, Director of ROI Corp.
 Investments; and Ms. Victoria Jardiolin, President of Natasha Clothing.